Home > Blog > 8 best thrift stores in Toronto (that aren’t Value Village)

 8 best thrift stores in Toronto (that aren’t Value Village)

-Searching for Toronto thrift stores typically brings up a large list of curated vintage shops (SO many curated vintage shops!)…. and Value Village.
-Neither of which is what i’m actually looking for when I say “thrift store”.
+Searching for Toronto thrift stores typically brings up a large list of vintage shops (SO many of them!)…. and then there’s Value Village.
+Neither of which is what we’re actually looking for when we say “thrift store”.
 Admittedly Toronto isn’t the best place to go for that cheap, thrifting experience.
-But there are a handful of smaller second hand stores in Toronto that are worth visiting.
-And certainly worth directing your dollars towards over Value Village.
+But there are a handful of smaller second hand stores in Toronto that are definitely worth checking out.

 First, here’s the list of best thrift stores in Toronto.
 I saved you from scrolling.
 But you know what really helps my website?
 You scrolling.
 And clicking around.
 Don’t be shy.